-- 2. Clean the sealing surface of the cylinder block. - 3.
+- 2. Clean the sealing surface of the cylinder block or the surface of the engine oil cooler if equipped. - 3.
 Apply clean engine oil to the new O ring seal (2).

 Do not fill the oil filters with oil before installing them.
 This oil would not be filtered and could be contaminated.
 Contaminated oil can cause accelerated wear to engine components or engine damage.